Euro 2020 free acca tips: Who to back in the quarter-finals

 After a crazy round of 16, Euro 2020 has reached the quarter-final stage.
-Jake Osgathorpe uses the Infogol model to see who will progress to the semis.
+Jake Osgathorpe uses the Infogol model to see who will progress to the semis, with an exclusive enhanced treble advised.

 The round of 16 certainly delivered.